Ivan Ustinov: Retirement

 In retirement Ustinov wrote and published on the subject of the history of military counterintelligence.
 His book Strengthened by Steel was published in 2005, and reprinted in 2008 as At the Frontier of Historical Change.
 He was a regular contributor of articles on wartime and postwar military counterintelligence in a number of journals.
 He took part in many anniversary events relating to the security organs, or wartime victories, and was frequently a consultant on documentary films, including Military Counterintelligence: The Invisible War, Operation Aryans, and Operation Mole.
 In 2013 People's Artist of the USSR Alexandr Shilov painted Ustinov's portrait.

-Ustinov died in Moscow on 15 January 2020, shortly after his 100th birthday.
+Ustinov died in Moscow on 15 January 2020, aged 100.
 His funeral took place on 17 January, and he was buried in the Troyekurovskoye Cemetery.

 Ustinov had received a number of awards and honours over his career.
 He was twice awarded the Order of the Red Banner, on 30 October 1967 and 31 December 1976; as well as three Orders of the Red Star, on 30 April 1944, 5 November 1954 and 6 May 1985; the Order of the Patriotic War First Class on 11 March 1985; as well as the Medals "For Courage", "For the Defence of Moscow", "For the Capture of Königsberg" and "For the Victory over Germany in the Great Patriotic War 1941–1945".
 He also held 17 awards from foreign states.
 In 1969 he was given the title of Honoured State Security Officer, and in 2010 he was awarded the Order of Honour by the Russian Federation.
 Shortly before his death he was awarded the Russian Federation Presidential Certificate of Honour.